tudelft3d/geo2020/supervisors/index.md

 ## What if I can't be there at one A?
-Read p.19 of the [Official Graduation Manual 2024-2025](../rules/GraduationManualGeomatics2024-2025.pdf) (or equivalent).
+Read p.19 of the [Official Graduation Manual 2024-2025](../rules/GraduationManualGeomatics2024-2025.pdf) (or equivalent for other years).

 - - -